 - 1. The written agreement embodies all considerations agreed to by the negotiator and the property owner. - 2.
 The negotiator understands that the acquired property is for use in connection with a federal aid transportation project. - 3.
 The negotiator has no direct or indirect interest in the property or in any monetary benefit from its acquisition, at present or in the future. - 4.
-The agreement has been reached without any type of coercion. - .98 Negotiations by Mail If no relocation is involved, the local agency may conduct ROW negotiations as follows: - Mail to the owner the offer letter, a summary statement (explains nature of acquisition, conditions affecting remainder after construction, and other pertinent details which would have been explained in a face-to-face meeting with owner), the document of acquisition (deed, easement, or other document required for signature), property plat or sketch showing acquisition limits and effects on any remainder, and a copy of an acquisition brochure. - Within a reasonable period of time, typically about two weeks, make a follow-up phone call (documented in the diary).
+The agreement has been reached without any type of coercion.

+.99 Negotiations by Mail - If no relocation is involved, the local agency may conduct ROW negotiations as follows:

+- 1. Mail certified or registered first-class return mail, receipt requested to the owner the offer letter, a summary statement (explains nature of acquisition, conditions affecting remainder after construction, and other pertinent details which would have been explained in a face-to-face meeting with owner), the document of acquisition (deed, easement, or other document required for signature), property plat or sketch showing acquisition limits and effects on any remainder, and a copy of an acquisition brochure. - Within a reasonable period of time, typically about two weeks, make a follow-up phone call (documented in the diary).
 Answer questions or, if owner requests it, make an appointment for personal contact. - 3.
-Follow normal procedures for further negotiations. - .99 Acquisition of Contaminated Properties The local agency should take reasonable care to determine if properties needed for a project are contaminated.
-In the case where properties being acquired by the local agency will become part of a state highway, the local agency must involve WSDOT in the acquisition process as early as possible to ensure that the property will be in an acceptable condition for WSDOT to accept the transfer of ownership.
-The local agency should contact the LAC if they are considering acquisition of contaminated properties. - .100 Global Settlements A global settlement is the combining of just compensation and relocation benefits into a lump sum settlement.
+Follow normal procedures for further negotiations.